LibreIpsum/website/content/projects/homelab/hardware/index.md

 ## Proxmox Server

 I have Proxmox running on my battered old gaming laptop.
 I got it for free from a local buy nothing group, and used it as a desktop replacement for about four years before I built my current pc.
 The hinges were broken when I got it, and it has slowly lost keys on the keyboard over time.
+The forward slash (`/`) key likes to randomly register key presses, so I keep the keyboard disabled.

 The internal hardware is actually somewhat decent.
 The laptop has an i7-7700hq and a GTX 1050ti with 4gb of VRAM.
 Connected to that are 16gb of ram, a 128gb SATA m.2 SSD, and a 1TB SATA HDD.